lucyking140/ai-studio-unicc/README.md

 ### Usage

-Run the entire file until reaching the **Front End** section.
+Run the entire file until reaching the **Inference** section.
+At this point, your model is trained, fine-tuned, and ready for inference!
+You can send queries directly at this point in the file, or continue on to the **Front End** section where you'll be able to load a Flask demo web app for further testing.
 Running the cell to begin the Flask application will produce an `ngrok` URL that is accessible from any browser.
 Once the app has been started, feel free to experiment with any sample questions or browse the full dataset of policy documents in the "View PDFs" tab!

 ### Contributing